Jamie S. Gorelick (Chair)

-Cisneros is cofounder and chairman of CityView, one of the nation’s premier institutional investment firms focused on urban real estate, in-city housing, and metropolitan infrastructure.
+Cisneros is Chairman and Co-Founder of American Triple I Partners, a developer, investor, and manager of infrastructure assets.
 He served as president and COO for the Spanish-language network Univision from 1997 to 2000 and as secretary of the US Department of Housing and Urban Development from 1993 to 1997 under President Bill Clinton.
 Before his cabinet position, Cisneros was the four-term mayor of San Antonio, Texas, from 1981 to 1989.

 Mitchell E. Daniels Jr.